AnitaKamani/memory_game/README.md

 # Memory Game

-A memory game palying with console written using cpp as the final project of introduction to programming 2018 Guilan university course
+A memory game playing with console written using CPP as the final project of introduction to programming 2018 Guilan university course

-In this game you will play either using multiple or single player mode with computer.
+In this game, you will play either using multiple or single player mode with computer.

-You will find the cpp code [here](./memory_game.cpp)
+You will find the CPP code [here](./memory_game.cpp)

-And the complied file if you don't have a cpp compiler [here](./memory_game.exe)
+And the complied file if you don't have a CPP compiler [here](./memory_game.exe)

 <br></br>